A day trip to Pisa

 With the intention of going inside a couple of the buildings for a closer look, I found the ticket office to check out what the options and prices were.
 There was no queue, thanks to it being low season.
 In high season, it is recommended to purchase tickets in advance, from their official website: opapisa.com.
 Miss 18 said she wasn’t interested in entering any interiors of the buildings, so I ended up getting tickets for just hubby and I, for the Cathedral and Baptistery of San Giovanni, without the tower, and we left Miss 18 sitting outside waiting for us.
 She said she was fine, but I wasn’t so sure…

 First, we entered the Baptistery, just before 12:30pm.
 Just after we entered, the lady who took our ticket closed and locked the door behind us, which I thought was a bit weird – I had that scene from Game of Thrones going through my head, the one where all the people get locked inside the Great Sept, and Cersei Lannister has it set alight using wildfire.
 I didn’t know what was happening, then the same woman walked up into the centre under the middle of the dome, and started singing several long, different notes, no words, almost a chant or hum, which echoed and hung in the chamber, reverberating around us.
 It was incredible and hard to describe, almost spiritual, like a choir with harmonies, except only performed by one person.
 I was so taken aback, I didn’t think to pull my iPhone out to capture it by video, until it was too late – I only caught the last few seconds of the final note, before she finished and left to unlock the doors.
-I climbed all the stairs to see the amazing views from near the top of the dome, inside and out, then climbed back down and rejoined hubby.
+Still in awe from that special acoustic experience, I then climbed all the quad-burning stairs to find amazing views from near the top of the dome, inside and out, then climbed back down and rejoined hubby.

-We then left to check out the inside of the cathedral across the grassy verge.
-It was also beautiful, with all the usual decorative, religious artifacts, its detailed ceilings, and stained glass windows – decor you typically find inside cathedrals.
+After that unexpected experience, we left the Baptistery to visit inside the cathedral across the grassy verge.
+It was also very beautiful, with all the usual decorative, religious artifacts, its detailed ceilings, and stained glass windows – decor you typically find inside cathedrals.
 It was definitely worthwhile going inside these two buildings – Miss 18 missed out.

-The weather wasn’t nice, though; it had started drizzling by now, so Miss 18’s mood had dropped from disinterested to cantankerous.
+The day started going downhill next.
+The weather wasn’t nice to start with; but as we came out of the cathedral, it had started drizzling, so Miss 18’s mood had dropped from disinterested to cantankerous, since she’d been sitting outside in the drizzle waiting for us.
 Things went further downhill from there.
-We decided it was best to leave and find shelter.
+Steve’s knee was now hurting, as well as his Achilles.
+We decided it was best to leave and find shelter and somewhere to sit for a while.

 Our return train ticket wasn’t scheduled for a few hours, so we thought we’d look for somewhere nearby for a nice lunch.
-However, not wanting to go back to the same cafe we’d been in that morning, or McDonalds next door, all we could find was a takeaway shop across the road, which had a couple of tables inside.
-We sat down and browsed their wide menu, taking time to translate and choose.
+However, not wanting to go back to the same cafe we’d been in that morning, or McDonalds next door, all we could find was a single takeaway shop across the road, which had a couple of tables inside.
+We sat down and browsed their wide menu, taking quite some time to translate and choose.
 Then, when we went to order, they told us they were only doing kebabs and pizzas.
-So we ordered a couple of pizzas and a kebab, which arrived quickly, were bigger than expected, and surprisingly quite good.
+So we ordered a couple of pizzas and a kebab.
+Fortunately, they arrived quickly, were bigger than expected, and surprisingly quite good.
 We sat there for a while, killing time, wondering what to do next.
-I’d read the town was nice to visit, but it was way too far to walk, around a half hour walk, which I could have done, but hubby was definitely not up to it, with his injured achilles.
+I’d read the town was nice to browse, but it was way too far to walk, around a half hour.
+I could have managed it, but hubby was definitely not up to it, with his injured Achilles and aching knee.
 There didn’t seem to be any taxis around either.

 Eventually, we decided to call it a day and catch an earlier train back to Florence.
-Sitting on the train on the way back, admiring the scenic countryside going past, I noticed the sky in the distance was turning moodier, looking like rain was approaching.
-Matching my own mood of disappointment, I hoped the dark clouds would stay away, and not follow us back to Florence.
+Sitting on the train on the way back, admiring the scenic countryside passing, I noticed the sky in the distance was turning moodier, as if heavy rain were moving closer.
+Matching my own mood of disappointment, I hoped the dark clouds would stay away and not follow us back to Florence.

 Author: Tash